-We are asking *adjunct faculty members and newly hired staff members (as of 1/24/17) to participate in the required compliance training.
+We are asking all full-time faculty, and full-time and part-time staff to participate in the required compliance training.
 Participation helps support our mission to create a safe, respectful and inclusive campus community committed to practicing responsible engagement activities, including understanding your duty to report harassment concerns.

 Contact Human Resources at HR-Training@LUC.edu with questions.
 Participation reports will be shared with Human Resources for required harassment prevention training completion.

 Harassment Prevention training provides participants with an opportunity to learn about harassment prevention through the lens of multiple avenues, including:

 Appropriate vs inappropriate social media use

 Liability avoidance tips

 Types of harassment

 Unlawful harassment in the workplace, including intimidating, hostile or offensive environments

 Loyola University Chicago is committed to maintaining an environment which respects the dignity of all individuals and providing a work environment free from harassment.
 Accordingly, we will not tolerate harassment of any job seeker, faculty, staff, student or other individual present on our property based on race, color, religion, national origin, sex, age, disability, marital status, sexual orientation, gender identity, veteran status or other factor protected by law.